funvill/funvill.github.io/_posts/2010-06-11-interesting-friday.md

 ---
-title: Interesting Friday
+title: "Interesting Friday"
 date: 2010-06-11 16:27:00
+categories:
+- Arduino
+- Vancouver
-categories: Arduino Vancouver Development
+- Development
+slug: interesting-friday

 ---

 Interesting Friday, I'm going to try to make a new post once a week on Friday of all the interesting things that I have found over the week.
 People to follow, interesting projects, local events, ect.
 <ul>
 	<li>The <a href="http://www.vancouversun.com/news/Vancouver+ebsite+serves+bite+sized+morsels+fiction/3132826/story.html?id=3132826">Vancouver sun</a> wrote an artical about <a href="http://www.everydayfiction.com/">Every Day Fiction</a> where we talk about our newest upcoming project <a href="http://www.everydaynovels.com/">EveryDayNovels.com</a> to be launched sometime in fall of 2010.</li>